ningpj/voron24/ERCF Notes.md

 ```
    T[next_extruder] or ERCF_CHANGE_TOOL TOOL=[next_extruder]
 ```
-Tip forming settings for _ERCF_FORM_TIP_STANDALONE macro.
-These settings have been tested with eSUN ABS and have attemptted to keep the filament tip and cooling moves entirely withinthe Rapido heat sink, PTFE & narrow heat break tube.
-To work out where the tip is formed manually insert a peice of filament until it extrudes, mark the top at a known reference (e.g. the top of the ECAS connector) and extract and overlay this on a 1:1 scale view of the extruder.
-In my case, the tip pulls away from the melt zone just below the heater block, maybe 2mm below.
+Tip forming settings for _ERCF_FORM_TIP_STANDALONE macro have been tested with eSUN ABS and attempt to confine filament tip and cooling moves within the Rapido heat sink and PTFE / narrow heat break tube.
+To work out where the tip is formed, manually insert a peice of filament until it extrudes, mark the top at a known reference point (e.g. the top of the ECAS connector) and extract the filament and measure / overlay this on a 1:1 scale view of the extruder.
+In my case the tip pulls away from the melt zone just below the heater block, maybe 2mm below.
 This is important as all tip forming distances are relative to this point.
 ```# Unloading and Ramming values - Initial moves to form and shape tip
 variable_unloading_speed_start: 100
 variable_unloading_speed: 30